OlivierKessler01/gontainers/README.md

 At the moment, the `Gontainer` runtime is only compatible with Linux x86.

-Through `CRI-API` the goal of the project is to development fully k8s-compatible container runtime.
+Through `CRI-API` the goal of the project is to develop a fully k8s-compatible container runtime.
 This entails having a long-lived process listening for gRPC connections.

 ## Usage